SAP-archive/sample-yaas-docs-repository/CONTRIBUTING.md

 * [Report an Issue](#report-an-issue)
 * [Contribute Code](#contribute-code)

 When you know your issue or solution is valid and ready for submittal, see the [Contribution Process](#contribution-process) topic in this file for step-by-step instructions.
+See also the [Contributor License Agreement](#contributor-license-agreement) section for your responsibilities as a contributor.

 ### Help Others